patmach/WebAppForMORecSys/Documentation/Documentation.md

 ##### Answer

 Instance of Answer is one possible answer to Question.
-Used to questions with Options (specific)  type of answer.
+Used for questions with Options (specific)  type of answer.